Skip to main content

 Close 4

-NAV in the fund’s base currency depending on swing pricing settings for the fund:
+NAV of the share class in the fund’s base currency depending on swing pricing settings for the fund:

 • Unswung NAV, if you choose swung NAV as official NAV.